Chris Dillon

 Robert Christopher "Chris" Dillon (born 1965) is a North Carolina attorney and judge of the North Carolina Court of Appeals.
 Dillon won election to the appellate court in a statewide race on Nov.
 6, 2012, when he defeated incumbent Cressie Thigpen.
 Dillon won re-election on Nov.
 3, 2020 over challenger Gray Styers.

 Early life and education

 Chris Dillon was born and raised in Raleigh, the youngest of C.A. and Mildred Dillon’s five children.
 He attended public schools throughout his childhood, graduating from Needham Broughton High School.
-Judge Dillon is a “double Tar Heel,” having earned his B.S. in Business Administration and his law degree from the University of North Carolina at Chapel Hill.
-In 2018, Judge Dillon graduated from Duke University with an LL.M. degree.
+Dillon earned his B.S. in Business Administration and his Juris Doctor degree from the University of North Carolina at Chapel Hill.
+In 2018, Dillon graduated from Duke University with an LL.M. degree.